apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 ```

 After this operation, the `bar` field in `message` still has the value `"bar"`,
-while the `foo` field is cleared, resetting to its default value (an empty string,
+while `trim` clears the `foo` field, resetting it to its default value (an empty string,
 in this case).
 The `trim(keeping:)` function operates in-place, meaning it directly
 modifies the original message.

 ## Aside:  proto2 vs. proto3 syntax

 The terms *proto2* and *proto3* refer to two different dialects of the proto
-*language.*  The older proto2 language dates back to 2008, the proto3 language
+*language.*  The older proto2 language dates back to 2008; Google introduced the
-was introduced in 2015.
-These should not be confused with versions of the
+proto3 language in 2015.
+Don't confuse these with versions of the
 protobuf *project* or the protoc *software*.
 In particular, the protoc 3.x
 software has solid support for both proto2 and proto3 language dialects.
 Many
 people continue to use the proto2 language with protoc 3.x software because they have
 existing systems that depend on particular features of the proto2 language that
-were changed in the proto3 language.
+proto3 changed.